-The Office of Institutional Advancement, Foundations and Corporate Relations in conjunction with the Office of Research is soliciting concept papers to be considered for submission to the W. M. Keck Foundation’s upcoming grant cycle.
+The Office of Institutional Advancement, Foundation and Corporate Relations, in conjunction with the Office of Research, is soliciting concept papers to be considered for submission to the W. M. Keck Foundation’s upcoming grant cycle.
 The W. M. Keck Foundation asks Institutional Advancement offices to submit concept papers from investigators or teams of investigators in two of the foundation’s strategic funding priority areas: medical research & science and engineering research.

 In this highly selective process, past grants have been awarded to major universities to support pioneering biological and physical science research and engineering, including the development of promising new technologies, instrumentation or methodologies.
-Grants in these categories are for $1M and require a 1:1 match.
+Grants in these categories are $1M and a 1:1 match is recommended.

-As an institution we can submit 2-3 concept papers to the foundation for a consultation which will occur prior to August 15th.
-However, since this one of the President’s priority foundations; the Office of Institutional Advancement, Foundations and Corporate Relations, the Office of Research and the internal review panel will select only "high impact" submitted projects.
+As an institution we can submit 2-3 concept papers to the foundation for discussion at a telephone consultation shortly after July 1st.
+However, since this is one of the President’s priority foundations, the Office of Institutional Advancement, Foundations and Corporate Relations, the Office of Research and the internal review panel will select only "high impact" projects.

 You may view research program overview, eligibility, priorities, application process information, and FAQ’s on the W.M.
 Keck Foundation website.